lesleycw/f5xc-lab-101/lab1.rst

    App Firewall                                  [NAMESPACE]/blocking-app-firewall
    ============================================= =====================

 #.
-Click "*Save and Exit* to create the HTTP Load Balancer.
+Click **Save and Exit** to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
 The FQDN we used in our example is http://stable-sheep.lab-mcn.f5demos.com.
 Your FQDN should follow the format of [unique name].[supplied domain name for your tenant].

-.. note:: If you are having challenges connecting to the "f5lab.net" name you can also try connecting to the "ves.io" name.
+.. note:: If you are having challenges connecting to the "f5demos.com" name you can also try connecting to the "ves.io" name.

 Exercise 4: Verify Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^